eszamora23/nonflex/README.md

 ### Multi-tenant approach
 - Tenants are defined in `infra/tenants.json`.
 - API requests include an `X-Tenant-Id` header to select the tenant.
-- Each tenant can supply unique CRM and Twilio credentials via configuration or environment variables.
+- Each tenant supplies unique CRM, Twilio, and optional AI credentials via configuration.

 ## Environment Variables